sneeu-leeu/To-Do-List/README.md

 To get a local copy up and running follow these simple example steps.

-### Setup
+### Local Setup

-Go to [My Repo](https://github.com/sneeu-leeu/To-Do-List/tree/development) and clone the project by openeing your terminal and entering "git clone" + "The link supplied".
+- Go to [My Repo](https://github.com/sneeu-leeu/To-Do-List/tree/development) and clone the project by opening your terminal and entering "git clone" + "The link supplied".

+- in your teminal type 'git checkout dinamic' to go to the current working branch.

 Open the repo in your code editor and launch it!